NLCProject/SmartHomeSimulator/README.md

 ## Usage
 When backend and frontend is running, open <b>http://localhost:4200 </b> in your browser

+## Tests
+Tests can be found in the test package.
+The ISC library framework generates all tests for the repository, model and entity services.
+Currently 381 tests are performed automatically.

 ## License
 The ISC jar library which is used in this project was written by Markus Graf.